adopted-ember-addons/ember-infinity/README.md

 });
 ```

-Then, you'll need to add the Infinity Loader component to your template, like so, in which `model` is an instance of InfinityModel returned from your model hook.
+Then, you'll need to add the `infinity-loader` component to your template, like so, in which `model` is an instance of InfinityModel returned from your model hook.

 ```hbs
 {{#each model as |product|}}